sloreti/tf-guidelines/README.md

 # tf-guidelines

-> Programing wisdom quotes were took from [twitter.com/codewisdom](https://twitter.com/codewisdom).
+> Programming quotes taken from [twitter.com/codewisdom](https://twitter.com/codewisdom).

-The purpose of this repository is to have explicit some guidelines when dealing with starting projects and how to code with a mindset that will help us in the future.
-Here are some rules that linters like ESLint or PEP8 can not recognize but as humans we need to he aware that coding is designing a system and a good design prevents errors.
+The purpose of this repository is to lay out explicit guidelines for starting new projects and coding with *maintainability* and *extensibility* in mind.
+It contains rules that linters like ESLint or PEP8 will not recognize, but we as humans need to be aware of.
+Coding is designing a system and good design prevents errors.

 - [tf-guidelines](#tf-guidelines)
   - [Starting new projects](#starting-new-projects)